Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Introduction

 Here we focus on QTMs operating with a quasi-static Carnot cycle and analyze the strong coupling effect on their maximum efficiency.
 Noting that the thermal equilibrium state can deviate from a canonical Gibbsian form at strong couplings \cite{Cresser.21.PRL,Anto-Sztrikacs.23.PRXQ}, we utilize the excess heat and work definitions proposed in Ref. \cite{Gardas.15.PRE} which naturally account for such a scenario through an exact formulation of the first law of thermodynamics for the working substances at strong couplings.
 Remarkably, these excess definitions ensure thermodynamic relations between quantities to satisfy the same forms across the weak to strong couplings in the quasi-static limit, thereby providing a promising strategy to lift the ambiguity in defining heat and work at strong couplings.
 Compared with conventional heat and work definitions based on the change of system density matrix and Hamiltonian, respectively, the excess counterparts differ by an energetic cost term indispensable for maintaining the non-Gibbsian characteristics.

-We note that excess work and heat sufficiently determine the energetics of the working substances, whereas the conventional ones, when applying at strong coupling, are instead associated with external work and heat sources (see Fig. \ref{fig:first_law} for an illustration).
+We note that excess work and heat sufficiently determine the energetics of the working substances, whereas the conventional ones, when applying at strong coupling, are instead associated with external work and heat sources (see Fig. \ref{fig:first_law} (a) for an illustration).
 With this distinction, we point out that there is a flexibility in defining a thermodynamic figure of merit for QTMs at strong couplings, depending on how one defines the gain of applying the QTMs in that limit.
 For clarity, here we just consider the efficiency (coefficient of performance, COP) as the corresponding figure of merit for the heat engine (refrigerator) mode.

-Specifically, we propose that one can carry out two thermodynamically-allowed definitions for the chosen figure of merit.
-The first definition involves just excess quantities as one regards the excess work (excess heat from the cold bath) as the gain of applying a heat engine (refrigerator).
-We dub this an ``Inside" definition as it just concerns the energetics of the working substance and neglects the external systems upon which the QTMs act; See Figs. \ref{fig:engine_def} (a) and \ref{fig:refri_def} (a) for a sketch.
-Alternatively, one can evaluate the performance of QTMs from the standpoint of external systems in accordance with the design purpose of QTMs.
-Accordingly, one should take the corresponding quantity defined in a conventional way as the gain, thereby leading to an ``Outside" definition which involves both excess and conventional quantities; See Figs. \ref{fig:engine_def} (b) and \ref{fig:refri_def} (b) for a sketch.
+Specifically, we propose that one can define two thermodynamically-allowed definitions for the chosen figure of merit at strong couplings.
+The first definition involves just the excess quantities in an analogy with the weak coupling scenario where one utilizes quantities in the first law of thermodynamics to define the figure of merit.
+We dub it an ``excess" definition for later convenience.
+The excess definition treats the excess work (excess heat from the cold bath) as the gain of applying a heat engine (refrigerator), thereby evaluating the performance from solely the system energetics in a way similar to the weak coupling scenario; See the orange dashed circles in Fig. \ref{fig:first_law} (b) and (c).
+Alternatively, one can recall the design purpose of QTMs and evaluate their performance from the standpoint of the external systems upon which the QTMs act.
+In this spirit, one should take the conventionally-defined work (conventionally-defined heat out of the cold bath) as the gain for a heat engine (refrigerator), thereby yielding a ``hybrid" definition which involves both excess and conventionally-defined quantities; See green dashed circles in Fig. \ref{fig:first_law} (b) and (c).